 How Jitter Affects VoIP Call Quality

 All internet connections have some network jitter.
 It’s normal.
-You’ll likely experience higher latency between your office and a VoIP service provider during business hours.
+During business hours, you’ll likely experience higher latency between your office and a VoIP service provider.
 Packet delay variation affects customer communications and conference calls.

 This video explains some common VoIP problems and how you can fix them.